-Whether they are savants who can paint a masterpiece blindfolded in seconds, geniuses who can calculate numbers only a computer could, or regular people who can remember every single detail of their lives down to the date and time, humans with special abilities seem to be abundant in society.
-But special abilities go far beyond what many savants are doing today, and science has been studying these abilities for decades, despite the fact that the results are not always emphasized by mainstream academia.
+Whether they are savants who can paint a masterpiece blindfolded in seconds, geniuses who can calculate numbers only a computer could, or regular people who can remember every single detail of their lives down to the date and time, humans with special abilities are surprisingly abundant in society.
+But special abilities go far beyond what many savants are doing today, and science has been studying these abilities for decades, despite the fact that their results are rarely emphasized or even shared in mainstream academia.
 Below are a few of many examples that will make you stop and question what you think you know.

 Remote viewing is the ability of a person to describe a remote geographical location up to several hundred thousand kilometers from their actual physical location.
-It’s not just one person who can do this, but multiple human beings can and this is a verified fact.
-The CIA and NSA, in conjunction with Stanford University, were involved in the scientific study of parapsychological phenomena that that lasted more than two decades, which also included remote viewing.
+And it’s not just one person who can do this, but multiple human beings, and this is a verified fact.
+The CIA and NSA, in conjunction with Stanford University, were involved in the scientific study of parapsychological phenomena — including remote viewing — for more than two decades.

-Remote viewing was actually used by intelligence agencies, which is why they spent large amounts of money, time, and years investing in the program.
+Remote viewing was actually used by intelligence agencies, which is why they invested large amounts of time and money into the program.
 Who knows what information still remains classified from it?

 Another great example comes from the work of professional aerospace engineer and physicist Jack Houck.
 He, alongside Army Colonel J.B.
 Alexander, was responsible for holding a number of sessions to test the validity of psychokinesis (moving objects with the mind).
 In these sessions, attendees were taught how to initiate their own PK events using various metal objects.
-Individuals were able to completely bend or contort their metal specimens with no physical force being applied whatsoever. (source)(source)
+Individuals were able to completely bend or contort their metal specimens without applying any physical force whatsoever. (source)(source)

 There have also been reports of individuals (mostly children) being able to “teleport” full physical objects from one location to another. (source)

-Regardless of whether you think this is a hoax, or question the validity of what happened with Uri Geller, the fact that consciousness has some sort of measurable affect on our physical material world is now, at least some scientists believe, firmly established in scientific literature.
+Regardless of whether you think this is a hoax, or question the validity of what happened with Uri Geller, the fact that consciousness has some sort of measurable effect on our physical material world is now firmly established in scientific literature.

 The quantum double slit experiment is one great example out of many.
-Although science has observe these types of phenomenon, it can’t explain it yet.
+Although science has observed many strange phenomena like this, it can’t explain them yet.
 Perhaps quantum entanglement has something to do with it?

-For a selected list of downloadable peer-reviewed journal articles reporting studies of this type of phenomena, mostly published in the 21st century, you can click HERE.
+For a selected list of downloadable peer-reviewed journal articles reporting studies of phenomena like these, mostly published in the 21st century, you can click here.

-Stephen Wiltshire, diagnosed with autism at the age of 3, is an artist who draws and paints detailed cityscapes.
-He’s most known for his ability to observe accurate representations of cities for seconds, and then depict them with remarkable precision.
+Stephen Wiltshire, diagnosed with autism at the age of three, is an artist who draws and paints detailed cityscapes.
+He’s most known for his ability to observe accurate representations of cities for mere seconds and then depict them with remarkable precision.

 Below is a video of Wiltshire drawing the Singapore skyline from memory.

-Wim Hof raised the eyebrows of many scientists after he was able to use meditation to stay submerged in ice for almost two hours without his core body temperature changing one bit.
+Wim Hof raised the eyebrows of many scientists after he was able to use meditation to stay submerged in ice for almost two hours without his core body temperature changing.
 This is remarkable, and adds to the growing body of evidence that points to the important role consciousness plays in our body’s reaction to certain situations/ailments.

 Almost everything this man has done was thought to be impossible by most.
-Below is a documentary done on Wim by VICE news if you are interested.
+If you are interested in learning more, check out the below documentary done on Wim by VICE News.

-During a visit to remote monasteries in the 1980s, Harvard professor of medicine Herbert Benson and his team of researchers studied monk living in the Himalayan Mountains who could, by g Tum-mo ( yoga technique), raise the temperatures of their fingers and toes by as much as 17 degrees.
+During a visit to remote monasteries in the 1980s, Harvard professor of medicine Herbert Benson and his team of researchers studied monks living in the Himalayan Mountains who could, by g Tum-mo (yoga technique), raise the temperatures of their fingers and toes by as much as 17 degrees.
 This is very significant, and it’s still unknown how the monks are able to generate such heat. (source)

 In 1985, the Harvard research team made a video of monks drying cold, wet sheets with body heat alone.
 Monks spending winter nights 15,000 feet high in the Himalayas is also not uncommon.